paradigmxyz/reth/book/db/README.md

 ```

 The `Table` trait has two generic values, `Key` and `Value`, which need to implement the `Key` and `Value` traits, respectively.
 The `Encode` trait is responsible for transforming data into bytes so it can be stored in the database, while the `Decode` trait transforms the bytes back into its original form.
+Similarly, the `Compress` and `Decompress` traits transform the data to and from a compressed format when storing or reading data from the database.

 There are many tables within the node, all used to store different types of data from `Headers` to `Transactions` and more.
 Below is a list of all of the tables.
 You can follow [this link](https://github.com/paradigmxyz/reth/blob/main/crates/storage/db/src/tables/mod.rs#L36) if you would like to see the table definitions for any of the tables below.